riyasalmoe/ultimate-product-catalogue/readme.txt

 = Premium Features =

-If you're looking for a more dynamic and feature-packed catalog, the premium version offers several extras that will take the experience to the next level.
+If you're looking for a more dynamic and feature-packed product catalog, the premium version offers several extras that will take the experience to the next level.
 These include the ability to add over 100 products, product image galleries, product videos, SEO friendly URLs, product tags and custom fields for sorting within your product catalog, custom product pages, a product inquiry cart, multiple layout options, product export and more!

 Choose between several newly-redesigned responsive layouts and styles for your catalog and product pages, and then refine these with hundreds of styling options.

-Custom fields allow you to specify additional attributes for your products (like colors, dimensions, availability, etc.) and then include those attributes as filters, giving you the most powerful catalog possible, and making sure your visitiors/customers find exactly what they're looking for, in no time at all.
+Custom fields allow you to specify additional attributes for your products (like colors, dimensions, availability, etc.) and then include those attributes as filters, giving you the most powerful product catalog possible, and making sure your visitiors/customers find exactly what they're looking for in no time at all.

 Premium features include:

-* Choose from 3 new ultra responsive catalog styles.
+* Choose from 3 new ultra responsive product catalog styles.
 * Choose from 4 custom-designed product page layouts, including the popular tabbed and shop styles.
 * Product Comparison: Allow people to select multiple products in your catalog to view and compare side by side.
 * Custom fields that can be added to your product catalog and used to include product manuals, additional information, etc., and for product filtering.
 * Choose between checkbox, radio button, dropdown and slider for the front-end control type for your custom fields.
-* Product inquiry form (you can choose to have the form automatically created using either WPForms or Contact Form 7).
+* Product inquiry form (you can choose to have the form automatically created using either WPForms or Contact Form 7) so people can request more info or a quote for any product in your catalog.
-* Product inquiry cart: Allow people to add multiple products to an inquiry cart and then send one global inquiry about/for all those products
+* Product inquiry cart: Allow people to add multiple products to an inquiry cart and then send one global inquiry about/for all those products.
-* Product reviews (using <a href='https://wordpress.org/plugins/ultimate-reviews/'>Ultimate Reviews</a>)
+* Product reviews (using the <a href='https://wordpress.org/plugins/ultimate-reviews/'>Ultimate Reviews</a> plugin).
-* Add FAQs (frequently asked questions) to your products.
+* Add FAQs (frequently asked questions) to any or all products in your catalog.
 Uses the <a href='https://wordpress.org/plugins/ultimate-faqs/'>Ultimate FAQs</a> plugin.
 * Display product ratings on main catalog pages.
-* Product tags for enhanced product catalog organization.
+* Product tags for better catalog organization.
 * Additional images and videos for better product catalog display and product management.
-* SEO-friendly catalog single product pages.
+* SEO-friendly single product pages.
 * SEO By Yoast Integration for your product catalogs.
-* Product catalog styling options, labelling options for product directory elements.
+* Product catalog styling options and labelling options for product directory elements.

 [youtube https://www.youtube.com/watch?v=KNmruA5EVsA]